zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG106W

-  Login endpoint is running in the dummy mode.
-Use credentials '%s'/'%s' to login.
+  Login endpoint is running in dummy mode.
+Use credentials '%s'/'%s' to log in.
 Do not use this option in the production environment.

   **Reason:**